Yooval/SchoolSync/README.md

----

 ## Overview

-The School Events Management app is a robust platform designed to coordinate and track school-related events, allowing teachers and students to create, join, and follow events effortlessly.
+The **School Events Management app** is a robust platform designed to coordinate and track school-related events, allowing teachers and students to create, join, and follow events effortlessly.
 It supports full **CRUD** (Create, Read, Update, Delete) operations for managing users, events, courses, and subjects, making it a versatile tool for the school community.

 ### Key Features

 - **Event Management**: Both teachers and regular users can create events, such as classes or group activities.
 Users can respond to any event by choosing **Accept**, **Maybe**, or **Reject**, allowing all participants to stay updated on attendance and event organizers.
 - **Subjects and Courses**: A flexible structure supports subjects and courses, where each subject can have multiple courses.
 Teachers must be associated with one or more subjects, ensuring academic events are linked to an instructor’s expertise.
 - **Organizer and Attendance Tracking**: Each event logs the organizer and tracks user responses, providing a clear view of event engagement across the community.
+- **Authentication and Authorization**: The app uses NestJS authentication mechanisms, enabling user registration and login with JWT tokens for secure access.
+Authorization ensures that only authorized users (such as teachers or admins) can manage specific resources, like events and courses, while regular users can interact with events based on their permissions.

 ### Technology and Development Stack

 - **NestJS Framework**: Built using NestJS, which provides a modular structure and uses the NestJS CLI to streamline development and enforce advanced design patterns.
 This enables clean, maintainable, and scalable code, following best practices in backend architecture.
 - **REST and GraphQL APIs**: The app provides robust APIs, allowing flexible and efficient data interaction for all key functionalities through both REST and GraphQL.
-- **TypeORM and Query Builder**: Integrates MySQL with **TypeORM** and **Query Builder** to facilitate database interactions, making it easy to structure, manage, and retrieve relational data.
+- **TypeORM and Query Builder**: Integrates MySQL with TypeORM and Query Builder to facilitate database interactions, making it easy to structure, manage, and retrieve relational data.
-- **MySQL Database**: The app uses MySQL as the primary data store, managed via TypeORM for seamless and structured database operations.
+- **MySQL Database**: The app uses **MySQL** as the primary data store, managed via TypeORM for seamless and structured database operations.
+- **Authentication & Authorization**: Authentication is handled using **JWT (JSON Web Tokens)** for secure, stateless authentication.
+Authorization is enforced using role-based access control (RBAC), ensuring that only authorized users can perform specific actions, such as creating or managing events.
+- **Error Handling**: Built-in NestJS error handling mechanisms ensure that any issues encountered during API requests are properly caught and communicated with meaningful HTTP status codes and error messages.
+This includes both client-side validation and server-side errors.
 - **Testing**: Comprehensive **unit tests** and **end-to-end (e2e) tests** ensure all features work as expected.
-- **Docker**: The app runs in a Docker container, providing a consistent and portable environment across different systems.
+- **Docker**: The app runs in a **Docker container**, providing a consistent and portable environment across different systems.
-- **Postman Documentation**: All API requests, including both REST and GraphQL endpoints, are fully documented in Postman.
+- **Postman Documentation**: All API requests, including both REST and GraphQL endpoints, are fully documented in **Postman**.
 This makes it easy for developers and users to explore, test, and understand the functionalities available.

 ## Installation